Where's our phone number?

-EasyTerra Car Rental Fuerteventura compares prices of car rental companies in the following cities:
+EasyTerra Car Rental compares rental car rates at the following locations

 Fuerteventura is the second largest Canary Island (which belong to Spain).
 The name means 'powerful wind', and the island's climate is different from that on the other islands.
 There is often a chilly wind (Gota Fria), alternating with a hot wind from the Sahara (Calima).
 That wind makes the island a paradise for surfers.
 There are beautiful beaches, but the interior is rugged, barren and dry.